-Gentle parenting is an evidence-based peaceful and positive style of parenting that focuses on a collaborative relationship between parents and their child.
-This parenting style is based on four key components: empathy, respect, understanding, and boundaries.
-Parents use consistency and compassion to encourage their child to become more self-aware and express themselves in socially appropriate ways.
+Gentle parenting is an evidence-based peaceful, soft style of parenting that focuses on establishing a collaborative parent-child relationship.
+Parents practice empathy, respect, understanding, and healthy boundary-setting with their children.
+Through consistency and compassion, parents work to encourage their children to become self-aware and express themselves in socially appropriate ways.

 What Is Gentle Parenting?